How to Discipline Your Sleep Routine in 5 Easy Steps

 An irregular sleep schedule creates havoc and wreaks your lifestyle.

-It’s subtle, and it won’t kill you immediately, but it’s a slow kill.
+It’s subtle and won’t kill you immediately, but it’s a slow kill.
 And it’s just not the best way to live.

 Life can feel a hundred times better with a regular sleep schedule.
 But then why don’t most of us do it and live better?